Physiotherapy in Winnipeg for Hamstring Injuries

 How do hamstring injuries occur?

 Hamstring injuries happen when the muscles are stretched too far.
-Sprinting and other fast or twisting motions with the legs are the major cause of hamstring injuries.
+For example, sprinting and other fast or twisting motions with the legs are the major cause of hamstring injuries.
 Hamstring injuries most often occur in running, jumping, and kicking sports.
+They may also occur in workplaces requiring heavy lifting or climbing.

 Water skiing, dancing, weight lifting, and ice skating also cause frequent hamstring injuries.
 These sports are also more likely to cause avulsions.

-Children very seldom suffer hamstring injuries, probably because they are so flexible.
-Muscle fatigue and not warming up properly can contribute to hamstring injuries.
+Children very seldom suffer hamstring injuries, probably because they are active and generally more flexible than adults.
+Muscle fatigue and not warming up properly can also contribute to hamstring injuries.

 Imbalances in the strength of different leg muscles can lead to hamstring injuries.
 The hamstring muscles of one leg may be much stronger than the other leg, or the quadriceps muscles on the front of the thigh may overpower the hamstrings.